Capacity-Building Programs Under the Dominican Republic-Central America-United States Free Trade Agreement (CAFTA-DR)

 The Dominican Republic-Central America-United States Free Trade Agreement (CAFTA-DR) includes Costa Rica, Dominican Republic, El Salvador, Guatemala, Honduras, Nicaragua and the United States.

-EPA works as an implementation partner with the U.S. Agency for International Development (USAID) and the Department of State (DOS) on environmental capacity building within the CAFTA-DR region, in accordance with the priorities outlined in the CAFTA-DR Environmental Cooperation Agreement (ECA).
+EPA works as an implementation partner with the Department of State (DOS) on environmental capacity building within the CAFTA-DR region, in accordance with the priorities outlined in the CAFTA-DR Environmental Cooperation Agreement (ECA).

 Explore our CAFTA-DR work in the following sections:

-The goal of the CAFTA-DR public participation program is to create a network of trained public participation experts in the region, and to use public participation, education and outreach to engage communities in environmental decision-making processes to help enforce environmental laws.
+The goal of the 2013-2018 CAFTA-DR public participation program was to create a network of trained public participation experts in the region, and to use public participation, education and outreach to engage communities in environmental decision-making processes to help enforce environmental laws.

 This work included a regional public participation workshop with local NGOs in July 2016.
-In 2017, EPA expects to conduct six national public participation workshops to increase community awareness of public participation.
-These efforts will allow the community to be heard and validated, and to influence the decision-making process to protect the environment.
+In 2017, EPA conducted six national public participation workshops to increase community awareness of public participation.
+These efforts allowed the community to be heard and validated, and to influence the decision-making process to protect the environment.

 - Country-specific and regional reforms through EIA;